 - Powerful access to capital.
 Financial leverage multiplies the power of every dollar you put to work.
 If used successfully, leveraged finance can accomplish much more than you could possibly achieve without the injection of leverage.

 - Ideal for acquisitions, buyouts.
 Because of the additional cost and risks of bulking up on debt, leveraged finance is best suited for brief periods where your business has a specific growth objective, such as conducting an acquisition, management buyout, share buyback or a one-time dividend.

-Risky form of finance.
+- Risky form of finance.
 Debt is a source of funding that can help a business grow more quickly.
-Leveraged finance is even more powerful, but the higher-than-normal debt level can put a business into too high a state of leverage—and that magnifies exposure to risk.
+Leveraged finance is even more powerful, but the higher-than-normal debt level can put a business into a state of leverage that is too high which magnifies exposure to risk.